fmezou/lappupdate/appdeploy/scripts.rst

 Main Script
 ***********

-The main component is the `appdeploy` script which offers a command line interface.
+The main component is the `lappdeploy` script which offers a command line interface.
 This script launches the installer package of the standard application.

 .. toctree::
     :maxdepth: 1

-    appdeploy
+    lappdeploy